-To be in good academic standing with the university and to be eligible to receive Title IV aid, students must maintain satisfactory academic progress.
+To be in good academic standing with the university and to be eligible to receive Title IV aid, students must maintain satisfactory academic progress (applicable only to students enrolled in an academic program).
 At the end of each quarter (payment period), each student is evaluated on three components to determine if he/she is maintaining satisfactory academic progress:

-- I. CGPA

-- 2. Successful course completion rate

-- 3. Maximum Time Frame credits attempted relative to the maximum credits attempted that are allowed (1.5 times the credits in the student's program)
+- 1. CGPA - 2.
+Successful course completion rate - 3.
+Maximum Time Frame credits attempted relative to the maximum credits attempted that are allowed (1.5 times the credits in the student's program). - Maximum Time Frame for Doctor of Pharmacy Programcredits attempted relative to the maximum credits attempted that are allowed (2.5 times the credits in the student's program).